 A Complicated Racial History Underpins Politics In Virginia

-Political enemies and allies alike are calling for Virginia Governor Ralph Northam, a Democrat, to step down after a racist photo from his 1984 medical school yearbook was uncovered.
+Political enemies and allies alike are calling for Virginia Gov. Ralph Northam, a Democrat, to step down after a racist photo from his 1984 medical school yearbook was uncovered.
 But Northam has shown no inclination to do so.
 Now the two Democratic officials in line behind him to assume the governorship are both embroiled in scandals of their own.

 The controversies rocking Richmond are a reminder of the complicated racial history that underpins Virginia politics.